 Summer to Fall Housing

-NYU School of Law students who have a summer housing assignment for week 10 of the Summer Term (August 4 to August 10, 2013), and also have a confirmed Fall 2013 housing assignment, may apply for accommodations from August 10 (end of the Summer Program) to August 24 (start of the Academic Year License Period).
-Those applicants assigned during this period must switch into their academic year housing assignment on August 11.
-Residents will be charged the 2013-14 early arrival daily rate that corresponds with the apartment type to which they are assigned.
-Due to the arrival of the entering class, only those residents with a Fall 2013 housing assignment will be accommodated during this time.
+NYU School of Law students who have a summer housing assignment for week 10 of the Summer Term (August 3 to August 9, 2014), and also have a confirmed Fall 2014 housing assignment, may apply for accommodations from August 9 (end of the Summer Program) to August TBD (start of the Academic Year License Period).
+Those applicants assigned during this period must switch into their academic year housing assignment on August 10.
+Residents will be charged the 2014-15 early arrival daily rate that corresponds with the apartment type to which they are assigned.
+Due to the arrival of the entering class, only those residents with a Fall 2014 housing assignment will be accommodated during this time.

 Note: Unless your account is paid in full by June 7 you will not be permitted to participate in several important student processes.
 Specifically, if you have an arrears balance from a prior semester, you will not be permitted to register for courses in the Course Registration Lottery.
 If you have paid your balance for the prior semester but will not make the summer housing payment by the Bursar's deadline, your Course Registration Lottery requests will not be processed (even if you entered your requests on Albert).

 Students who are financially obligated to the University for tuition, housing, library or other services will have a "HOLD" placed on their account until all arrears have been paid.
 This means the following: